SanhoLee/fwgs_blog/_posts/2024-01-14-jekyll-commands.md

-# 2. Files
+## Files and Directories
 - Gemfile |
 - _config.yml |
 - _posts (dir) |

-# Hosting through github
+## Hosting through github
-1. set baseurl as github repo name.
+  ### set baseurl as github repo name.
-2. create a repo in github and sync
+  ### create a repo in github and sync
   1. `git init`
-  2. `git checkout -b gh-pages(<=branch name)` | checkout with a branch named as 'gh-pages'
+  2. `git checkout -b gh-pages(<=branch name)` : checkout with a branch named as 'gh-pages'
-  3. `git status` | checking git status
+  3. `git status` : checking git status
-  4. `git add` | adding all files which are untracked yet.
+  4. `git add` : adding all files which are untracked yet.
-  5. `git commit -m "initial commit"` | Do first commit.
+  5. `git commit -m "initial commit"` : Do first commit.
-  6. `git remote add origin  (git repo address)`| linking a repository which is made for hosting this blog.
+  6. `git remote add origin  (git repo address)`: linking a repository which is made for hosting this blog.
-  7. `git push origin gh-pages(<=branch name)` | push all files which is committed by user.
+  7. `git push origin gh-pages(branch name)` : push all files which is committed by user.